-No firm can match the experience or success of Sullivan Papain Block McGrath & Cannavo P.C. in this unique area of personal injury litigation.
+Looking for a Firefighter injury lawyer in New York?
+No firm can match the experience or success of Sullivan Papain Block McGrath & Cannavo P.C. in this unique area of litigation.
 For decades, the Firm has been the friend of the injured New York City Firefighter and of the families of those firefighters who have given their lives in the performance of their duties.

 As General Counsel to the 8,000-plus member New York City Uniformed Firefighters Association, we are fully aware how these true heroes of our society place themselves in harm’s way to protect the lives and property of our citizens.
 Over the years Sullivan Papain Block McGrath & Cannavo P.C. has obtained millions of dollars in verdicts and settlements in cases where firefighters’ lives were unnecessarily placed in jeopardy because of poorly designed or maintained buildings or as a result of defective firefighting equipment.
 The firm’s interest in this area of the law does not stop with the litigation of individual cases.

 In 2016 the firm won a $183 million verdict for three injured firefighters and the families of two deceased firefighters in the “Black Sunday Fire” case.